-Car insurance premiums have increased by 60% in just three years and Irish drivers are now paying more than ever to insure their cars.
-With premiums so high, it is now essential to shop around to give yourself the best chance of beating your renewal quote and reducing the cost of your car insurance.
+With car insurance premiums so high, it's always essential to shop around to give yourself the best chance of beating your renewal quote and reducing the cost of your car insurance.
 In this article, we’ll show you how.

 Car insurance is a huge annual cost for most households, and massive increases have left many drivers finding it more and more difficult to insure their cars.